 - or you buy a general product but it's very likely that the size won't fit.
 Hence your item will not be well protected and you will loose some precious space in your backpack.

-I found online a very nice sheath for my multitool (see photos), but at $25 a piece (excl. shipping) I figured out that I could build my own.
+I found online a very nice sheath for my multitool from Skinth (see last two photos), but at $25 a piece (excl. shipping) I figured out that I could build my own.
 The entire project was completed within a week-end and cost roughly a dollar per pouch.

 The main criteria I selected for this project were: